almroot/wordfreq/README.md

-      --value-suffix=       A set of strings to append to the final string --results-max=        The amount of results to return --results-freq=       The cut off rate on frequency for which we will abort --csv                 Produces a CSV with frequency and word
+      --value-suffix=       A set of strings to append to the final string --results-max=        The amount of results to return --results-freq=       The cut off rate on frequency for which we will abort --csv                 Produces a CSV separated by tab, having the frequency and word

 Help Options:
   -h, --help                Show this help message